 Dollhouses are more than just cute (though they are that) – they’re a wealth of developmental play opportunities.
 Most importantly, dollhouses facilitate imaginative play that helps kids grow their social skills and make sense of the world.
 Kids act out social situations, imagine multiple perspectives and personalities, and perform practice runs of social conflicts.

-But at what ages are they engaging in all this brain-building play?
 Each child is different, of course, but in general, here’s how you can expect kids of different ages to play and learn with their dollhouse.

 Those chubby-cheeked toddlers are just starting to engage in pretend play.
 They may hug and brush the hair of a baby doll, but most kids under two won’t really understand the concept of pretending their dolls live in a dollhouse.
 But that doesn’t mean they won’t still have fun with them!
 Toddlers love exploring features on a dollhouse like sound effects and doors that open and close.
 They’ll also enjoy rearranging furniture and finding all the different ways they can fit dolls and accessories into the rooms of the dollhouse.

 At this age, dollhouses are often more about spatial exploration, fine motor skills, and cause and effect than they are about pretend play.
 As they inch closer to 3 years old though, you’ll start to see them engage in simple pretend play like putting dolls to bed or making them sit at the kitchen table.

 - No small pieces that can be choked on

 - Doors or accessories to open and close